cpjobling/eg-150-textbook/_sources/freq_resp/bode_plots.md

 +++ {"slideshow": {"slide_type": "slide"}}

 (unit6.2.7)=
-## Aysymptotic bode plots for a second-order system
+## Aysymptotic Bode plots for a second-order system

 The model second order system is given by the transfer function